koreiklein/dist_zero/doc/simulator.rst

 Simulated Spawner
 ====================================

-A simulator spawner will run a simulation of a distributed system entirely within the parent python process.
+A simulated spawner will run a simulation of a distributed system entirely within the parent python process.

 .. automodule:: dist_zero.spawners.simulator